 The majority of today's skiers want well-linked miles of pisted cruising and the ski resorts in France deliver in spades; with the Three Valleys, Espace Killy (the Val d'Isere and Tignes ski domain), Paradiski (Les Arcs and La Plagne) and the Portes de Soleil chief among them.
-These are truly massive ski areas in the world.
-It was once said that if you took any US state in which there is skiing - whether it's Colorado, California, Utah or Vermont - and combined all of that state's separate ski areas into one theoretical ski area, it would still be smaller than a real lift-linked ski area in France - the 3 Valleys.
-Whether this is really true or not, the fact that it was often cited and believed gives some idea of the scale of the French ski areas.
+These are truly massive ski areas.
+It was once said that if you took any US state in which there is skiing - whether it's Colorado, California, Utah or Vermont - and linked together all of that state's separate ski resorts into one imaginary mega ski area, it would still be smaller than a real lift-linked ski area in France - the 3 Valleys.
+Whether this is still true or not, we don't know, but the fact that it's still cited and believed gives some idea of the scale of the French ski areas.

 France's Ski Resorts